92username/polkafetch/README.md

 # Polkafetch

-Polkafetch is a custom script based on Neofetch that displays system information and Polkadot (DOT) data, including the current price and its variations.
+´polkafetch` is a custom script based on neofetch that displays system information and Polkadot (DOT) data, including the current price and its variations.

 ![Imagem do polkafetch](printpolkafetch.png)